 Career Opportunities with an Associate of Applied Science Degree in Physical Therapist Assistant

 With an Associate of Applied Science Degree in Physical Therapist Assistant, you will be qualified for positions that include Physical Therapist Assistant.

 The credits earned in Macomb’s Physical Therapist Assistant Program transfer to many colleges and universities in Michigan and can be applied toward a bachelor’s degree.

 If you intend to transfer and pursue a bachelor’s degree, speak with a Macomb counselor or academic advisor as soon as possible after you have applied to Macomb to plan the best pathway.

 How do I find out more about Macomb’s Physical Therapist Assistant Program?

-For more information about the Physical Therapist Assistant Program at Macomb, contact the Physical Therapist Assistant program advisor: Professor Carol Plisner, 586.286.2031.
+For more information about the Physical Therapist Assistant Program at Macomb, contact the Physical Therapist Assistant program coordinator: Professor Carol Plisner, 586.286.2031.